vechain/grant-program/applications/application-template.md

 ## Project Overview

-- Project: The name of the project
+- Project: The name of the
 - Team Name: Legal name of your team
 - Payment Address: USDT (ERC 20) payment address.
 We don't accept payments for the program in other currencies at this stage.